hansonrobotics/HEAD/docs/API_v1.md

 ##Emotion & Gesture

 Emotional facial expressions are long-duration movements and expressions shown on the head and face, such as happiness, sadness.
-Gestures are short-duration movements, such as nods, shakes and blinks.
+Directly controllable gestures are short-duration movements, such as nods, shakes and blinks.
+Autonomic gestures, such as breathing motion, cannot be stopped.

 The functions here report a menu of available emotional states and gestures, starts ans stops them, and reports the current emotional and